Welcome to Central Urania

 Races and Trade

-The player character races of Centra Urania are mostly human, with some elves, dwarves, and halflings.
+The player character races of Centra Urania are mostly human, with some elves, dwarves, halflings, gnomes, and half-elves.

 Dwarves live in the southern range of the Cragen Mountains, though some dwell temporarily in human cities in order to sell their metal work and obtain human goods (primarily grain to brew dwarven beer).
 Humans have little respect for the dwarves that live in human cities, and generally treat them like second-class citizens.